A Wasserstein index of dependence for random measures: Main result

-The goal of our work is to provide a tractable index of dependence for completely random vectors.
-Since these multivariate random quantities live a non-Euclidean space, a natural way to define the index is by introducing a distance $\mathcal{D}$ between the laws of completely random vectors.
-First, we highlight two extreme dependence structures: (a) complete dependence (or comonotonicity) $\crv\co$, where $\mu_1 = \dots = \mu_d$ almost surely, (b) independence $\crv^\perp$, where $\{\mu_1, \dots , \mu_d\}$ are independent random measures.
-Then, we define an index $I_\mathcal{D}$ between 0 and 1 in terms of distance from complete dependence:
+The goal of our work is to provide a tractable index of dependence for CRVs.
+Since these multivariate random quantities live in a non-Euclidean space, a natural way to define the index is by introducing a distance $\mathcal{D}$ between the laws of CRVs.
+First, we highlight two extreme dependence structures: (a) complete dependence (or comonotonicity) $\crv\co$, where $\tilde \mu_1 = \dots = \tilde \mu_d$ almost surely, (b) independence $\crv^\perp$, where $\{\tilde \mu_1, \dots , \tilde \mu_d\}$ are independent random measures.
+Then, we define an index $I_\mathcal{D}$ between $0$ and $1$ in terms of distance from complete dependence:

-Here and after, we use the notation $\mathcal{D}(\crv, \crv\co) $ to indicate the distance between the laws of $\crv$ and $\crv\co$.
-We observe that the non-degeneracy of distances entails that $I_\mathcal{D}(\crv) =1$ if and only if $\crv = \crv\co$.
+where the supremum is taken over all CRVs $\crv'$ with the same marginal distributions as $\crv$, that is, $\tilde \mu'_i = \tilde \mu_i$ in distribution for $i=1,\dots,d$.
+Here, and in the sequel, we use the notation $\mathcal{D}(\crv, \crv\co) $ to indicate the distance between the laws of $\crv$ and $\crv\co$.
+We observe that the non-degeneracy of distances entails that $I_\mathcal{D}(\crv) =1$ if and only if $\crv = \crv\co$ in distribution.
 In order to evaluate this index in practice, we need to find a tractable distance $\mathcal{D}$ and to use its geometry to find the supremum of the distance from complete dependence.
 The underlying intuition is that the supremum should be achieved under independence and that the distance from any other dependence structure should be strictly smaller.
-We are able to make this intuition rigorous by bulding $\mathcal{D}$ on the Wasserstein distance, as defined in \eqref{eq:distance}.
-This leads to our main result that we now state.
+We are able to make this intuition rigorous by building $\mathcal{D}$ on the Wasserstein distance, as defined below in \eqref{eq:distance}.
+This leads to our main result which we now state.